-Self-sabotage is the one thing that will destroy your chances of having the relationships, luck, confidence, happiness, success, and life that you want more than anything.
+Self-sabotage is the one thing that will destroy your chances of having the relationships, confidence, happiness, success, and life that you want.

 Self-love and self-sabotage can never coexist.
 If you self sabotage, it means that you embody the enemy while making it your life’s mission to take down the enemy.

 When you self sabotage, you get off the road of life and onto that attractive and fancy treadmill.
-The treadmill comforts you because it not only provides proof that you’re going the distance and burning calories, it secures proof of productivity as well.
+The treadmill comforts you because it not only provides proof that you’re going the distance and burning calories, it’s proof of productivity as well.

 And if you’re in a destructive pattern like this, proof will always supersede having to feel and deal.
 The treadmill also guarantees the same terrain, weather, and outcome every time.
 And when you’re emotionally compromised, certainty is everything.